-Folding of the embryonic disc then occurs ventrally around the notochord, which forms a rod-like region running rostro-caudally in the midline.
+Folding ventrally around the notochord, running rostrocaudally in the midline.
 In relation to the notochord:

-- Laterally (either side of the notochord) lies mesoderm. - Rostrally (above the notochord end) lies the buccopharyngeal membrane, above this again is the mesoderm region forming the heart. - Caudally (below the notochord end) lies the primitive streak (where gastrulation occurred), below this again is the cloacal membrane.
+- Laterally (either side of the notochord) lies mesoderm. - Rostrally (above the notochord end) lies the buccopharyngeal membrane, above this again is the mesoderm region forming the heart. - Caudally (below the notochord end) lies the primitive streak (where gastrulation occurred), below this again is the cloacal membrane. - Dorsally (above the notochord) lies the neural tube then ectoderm. - Ventrally (beneath the notochord) lies the mesoderm then endoderm.